gary-archer/oauth.cloudnative.deployment/README.md

 # Cloud Native Deployment

-Resources for deploying code samples to Kubernetes on a development computer.
+Resources for deploying an End-to-End SPA and API code sample to Kubernetes on a development computer.\
+The goal is to enable portable code running in a portable deployment setup and with the best capabilities.

 ## External URLs

-We will spin up a number of components for the Final SPA which run on these external URLs:
+Scripts will spin up a number of components for the Final SPA, and these external URLs will be used:

 | Component | External URL | Description |
 | --------- | ------------ | ----------- |